leafo/lapis/docs/testing.md

 The second type uses the test server.
 The test server is a temporary Nginx server spawned for the duration of your tests that allows you to issue full HTTP requests.
-The advantage is you can test both Nginx configuration and your application at the same time.
+The advantage is you can test both Nginx configuration and your application at the same time, as well as allow your application to use ngx.* features.
 It very closely resembles how your application will run in production.

 You are free to use any testing framework you like, but in these examples we'll be using [Busted](http://olivinelabs.com/busted/).